 Since podcasts are extremely easy to access, address a wide variety of topics, allow listeners to multi-task and are relatively easy to make, it’s really no wonder they are dominating the media industry.
 If you want to jump on the bandwagon as a podcast creator, you have more than enough reasons to do so.

 As we’ve already mentioned, it’s relatively easy to create a podcast, relatively being the operative word here.
 Anyone can make podcasts, but not anyone can make great podcasts and attract large numbers of listeners.
 The landscape is incredibly competitive at the moment, meaning that if you want to become a successful podcast creator, you might want to learn a few tips and tricks before you get down to business.
-So, here are a few aspects that you should keep in mind.
+So, here are a few aspects that you should keep in mind and you can always check out How to Start a Podcast guide.

 Find your niche